bigcharinthon/ecommerce-sales-analysis/README.md

 This may be driven by a stronger customer base or more effective marketing presence in the UK and USA compared to other regions.

 **Business Implication:**
 A decline in sales from these key markets could significantly impact overall revenue.
-Therefore, the business should consider expanding its presence in other countries to diversify revenue streams and reduce dependency on a limited number of markets.
+Therefore, the business should consider expanding its presence in other countries to diversify revenue streams and reduce dependency on a limited number of markets

 ---

 ## Dashboard Overview